-Martin Parr shows how the lives of Mancunians have changed but also reveals how there is continuity in how we live.
+Martin Parr shows how the lives of Mancunians have changed but also reveals how there is continuity in how we live our lives.

 Manchester Art Gallery

 Friday 16 November 2018–Monday 22 April 2019

 Martin Parr is endlessly curious about how we all live our lives.
 He has developed an international reputation for his colourful photographs which capture our times – whether it is the food we eat, the fashions we wear, what we buy or our leisure activities.
 His images present the familiar in a new and wry way.